AleksaT205/swe-pet-planet-react/README.md

 🐾 PetPlanet
 A full-featured web application for pet salons – built with React, .NET, and Azure.

+PetPlanet is a web application built using React (JavaScript) for the frontend, .NET for the backend, and Azure Data Studio for database management.
+It serves as a platform for a chain of pet care salons, enabling each salon to share its services, products, and available appointment slots.

+Users can register and log in as individuals, salons, or administrators.
+Salons can publish their services and manage orders, while users can book appointments, rate salons, and interact through public questions.

 🌐 Overview
 PetPlanet is a modern web platform developed using React (JavaScript) for the frontend, .NET for the backend, and Azure Data Studio for managing the database.
 It is designed for a chain of pet care salons, allowing each salon to manage its services, products, and appointment scheduling with ease.